Course Catalog

 5 units

 Continuing discussion of current and future relationships between law and psychology and to contrasting psychological realities with legal fictions.
 Special attention is given to the criminal justice system including crime causation, the psychology of policing and interrogation, plea bargaining, jury selection and decision making, eyewitness identification, and the psychology of imprisonment.
 (Also offered as Legal Studies 147B.
 Students cannot receive credit for both courses.)
-Prerequisite(s): course 147A.
+Prerequisite(s): PSYC 147A.

 PSYC 149